intersel/Blapy/README.md

 	</div>
 ```

+#Problem resolutions
+## My blapy block does not update from my external content...

+* Did you verify that your external block has a different **data-blapy-container-content** content than the current one?
+If not, the content is not updated as it is considered to be the same...
+The content of **data-blapy-container-content** may be any name.

 # Contact
 If you have any ideas, feedback, requests or bug reports, you can reach me at github@intersel.org,
 or via my website: http://www.intersel.fr